fuse-box/fuse-box/docs/quantum.md

 In the example above, the file`foo.js` will not be removed, as it was restricted by user.

-note: Make sure you application has en entry point, otherwise some files can be removed due to uknown to Quantum use case.
+note: Make sure you application has an entry point, otherwise some files can be removed due to unknown to Quantum use case.

 ### warnings
 Default value: `true`